silx-kit/pyFAI/doc/source/project.rst

 PyFAI is a Python project but uses many programming languages:

-* 10200 lines of Python (without the tests)
+* 12000 lines of Python (plus 3000 for the test)
-* 3500 lines of cython which are converted into
+* 8000 lines of Cython which are converted into ...
-* 252000 lines of C
+* 400000 lines of C
-* 880 lines of OpenCL kernels
+* 2000 lines of OpenCL kernels

 Repository:
 -----------